 Milkweed - Asclepias Syriaca

-Several species of milkweed are common across the United States.
+Several species of milkweed are standard across the United States.
 Their flowers are distinctive in shape and colors.
-Dark green leaves on tall stiff stems highlight these orange, pink, white or yellow flowers of the Ascelpiasfamily.
+Dark green leaves on tall stiff stems highlight this orange, pink, white or yellow flowers of the Asclepias family.
 Their tall stems mix well with other tall garden flowers.
-Their strong colors and ornamental flowers make great ornamental cut flowers.
+Their strong colors and decorative flowers make great ornamental cut flowers.
 The sap of the milkweed is white, sticky and toxic.
 Milkweed is perennial.
 It is a beneficial conservation plant.
 Milkweed attracts native bees and honeybees as well as several species of butterflies and hummingbirds.
-Colorful Monarch butterfly larvae feed on the leaves and each develops into a beautiful chrysalis.
+Colorful Monarch butterfly larvae feed on the leaves, and each develops into a beautiful chrysalis.
 Watch them hatch into delicate monarch butterflies.

-This plant can be found frequently in gardens, along roads and in fields.
-They will have a bloom that is pinkish to purple little clusters that will hang down.
-They also will have a green pod that will turn brown and bust open to let out seeds.
+This plant can frequently be found in gardens, along roads, and in fields.
+They will have a bloom that is pinkish to little purple clusters that will hang down.
+They also will have a green pod that will turn brown and busts open to let out seeds.

-This plant can spread under the ground by rhizomes which can quickly crowd out other plants.
-When one break the stem it will let out a milky like sap.
+This plant can spread to the ground by rhizomes which can quickly crowd out other plants.
+When one breaks the stem, it will let out a milky like a sap.
 This sap contains a toxic poison, called Cardiac Glycosides.
 Some wildlife can eat this and not be harmed.
-When the monarch butterfly eats on this plant it causes it to become a poisonous caterpillar to predators.
+When the monarch butterfly feeds on this plant, it causes it to become a poisonous caterpillar to predators.
 The seeds will spread by the wind catching them and carrying them off.

-This plant will attract butterflies to your area and usually the monarch will lay their eggs on this plant.
-Once the caterpillars come out they will feed on the leaves.
+This plant will attract butterflies to your area, and usually, the monarch will lay their eggs on this plant.
+Once the caterpillars come out, they will feed on the leaves.
 No need to fertilize as these will grow in the poorest of the soil.
-If you dont care for the seed to spread, you will want to remove the pods before they open or you will have seeds growing everywhere.
-Milkweed has a sappy flavor that can be used in food or wildlife animals use it.
+If you don't care for the seed to spread, you will want to remove the pods before they open, or you will have seeds growing everywhere.
+Milkweed has a juicy flavor that can be used for food or wildlife animals use it.